-Intestinal pseudo-obstruction is a rare condition with symptoms like those caused by a bowel obstruction, or blockage.
+Intestinal pseudo-obstruction (CIP) is a rare condition with symptoms like those caused by a bowel obstruction, or blockage.
 But when the intestines are examined, no blockage is found.

 Instead, the symptoms are due to nerve (visceral neuropathy) or muscle (visceral myopathy) problems that affect the movement of food, fluid, and air through the intestines.
 The intestines, or bowel, include the small intestine and the large intestine, also called the colon.

-Intestinal pseudo-obstruction can occur in people of any age, but it occurs more often in children and older adults.
+CIP can occur in people of any age, but it occurs more often in children and older adults.
 Children can have a long-lasting form of the condition called chronic intestinal pseudo-obstruction (CIP).
 CIP in children is usually present at birth.